 Before humans learned how to make sugar from beets and sugarcane, honey was almost the only natural sweetener.
 However, in addition to sugars, honey contains other substances.
 There are folic acid (vitamin B9), carotene (vitamin A), vitamins B1, B2, B6, E, K, ascorbic acid, amino acids (alanine, arginine, aspartic and glutamic acids.)

 Honey contains leucine, lysine, phenylalanine, tyrosine, threonine (in some varieties also methionine, tryptophan, and proline), and enzymes -catalase, amylase, diastase, phosphatase.
-Organic and inorganic acids are found in small quantities in all types of honey: malic, citric, lactic, oxalic, tartaric, linoleic.
+Organic and inorganic acids are found in small quantities in all types of honey: malic, citric, lactic, oxalic, tartaric, and linoleic.

 Honey contains a lot of valuable elements.
 However, let’s be honest, though, that with one teaspoon, you won’t even get close to a tenth of their daily value.
 And if you eat a lot of honey every day, it will sooner lead to diabetes or excess weight.
 Moreover, ketosis will sequentially leave you.